How to apply for professional registration

 • Details of your qualifications including certificates

-When you are ready, create an account on the online application system.
-You can log in again at any time to continue with your application.
-The work you have done will be saved when you log out and be there for you next time you log in.
+When you are ready, select the register you want to apply for from the top of this page.
+Once you have chosen your register and created an account you can log in again at any time to continue with your application.
+You can save the work you have done and you log out, it will be there for you next time you log in.

 To apply for CSciTeach you will need to choose a Licensed Professional Body that offers CSciTeach and apply via them.